WiiGeckoCodes/WiiGeckoCodes.github.io/README.md

 # WiiGeckoCodes
-Includes hack codes for Wii Games for all Regions!
+Includes hack codes for a lot of Wii Games for a lot Regions!